I did my PhD at the University of Warwick on student protests in Britain in the 1960s. This was completed in 1997.

-I can supervise a wide variety of projects on the home front in Britain during the Second World War, post-war Britain, post-war West Germany, and social and cultural change in Europe and America.
+I can supervise a wide variety of projects on the home front in Britain during the Second World War, twentieth century military history, post-war Britain, post-war West Germany, and social and cultural change in Europe and America.
 I have a particular interest in protest movements, but also in changing patterns of behaviour, gender, and events such as the Vietnam War.

 I am a Senior Fellow of the Higher Education Academy and in 2010 received a Lord Dearing Award for Teaching and Learning.